nina-z-zhang/Customer-Segmentation-with-RFM-Analysis-SQL-BigQuery-Power-BI/README.md

 ## Project Objective

+For this project, I focused on customer analytics and segmentation using SQL and BI tools.
 This project applies **RFM (Recency, Frequency, Monetary) analysis** to a full year of transactional sales data for a direct-to-consumer e-commerce brand.
 Using Google BigQuery for data engineering and Power BI for visualization, I built an end-to-end customer segmentation pipeline — from raw monthly tables to a BI-ready dashboard — that classifies 287 customers into 8 behavioural segments.
 The goal: give marketing and product teams a data-backed foundation for targeted campaigns, retention strategies, and revenue prioritization.

 ---